limazix/energy-compliance-analyzer/README.md

 ### Pré-requisitos para Deploy

 *   Ensure you have the [Firebase CLI](https://firebase.google.com/docs/cli) installed and you are logged in (`firebase login`).
 *   Make sure your local project directory is associated with the `electric-magnitudes-analizer` project.
 The `.firebaserc` file included in this project sets this as the default.
-You can confirm by running `firebase use electric-magnitudes-analizer` or check with `firebase projects:list`.
+You can confirm by running `firebase use electric-magnitudes-analizer` ou verificar com `firebase projects:list`.
+Se não estiver correto, use `firebase use SEU_PROJECT_ID_CORRETO`.

-### Deployment
+### Deployment da Aplicação (App Hosting)

 To deploy this application to Firebase App Hosting: